 By Liz Plummer

 You’ve probably received a notice in the mail asking you to complete the 2020 United States census.
-Completing this document is a great task to complete while you’re homebound, and will serve as a valuable resource for your future family members’ genealogy research.
+Completing this document is a great task to compete with while you’re homebound and will serve as a valuable resource for your future family members’ genealogy research.

 The U.S. Constitution mandates that a national census be completed every 10 years.
 The first census was taken in 1790 under the direction of President George Washington.
 This information helps determine congressional districts, shape a community’s emergency preparedness strategy and accurately informs public policy.
 In addition, the census ensures that each community gets its fair share of federal funds spent on schools, hospitals, roads and other vital programs.